samirettali/webmonitor/README.md

 The API calls are done with [Axios](https://github.com/axios/axios) which uses interceptors to deserialize things like dates.

-The state and cache handling is handled by [React query](https://react-query.tanstack.com/).
+The state and cache handling is handled by [React query](https://react-query.tanstack.com/) using optimistic updates whenever possible.

 ## TODO
 * [ ] Implement multiple notification services